Sunday, 17 November 2024

 Almond Housing (from website):

-Almond HA discovered that RAAC roof panels had been used in the construction of 318 properties in the Craigshill area of Livingston.
+Though on their website Almond HA have stated: RAAC roof panels had been used in the construction of 318 properties in the Craigshill area of Livingston.
 Of these, the panels in 209 houses and 96 flats (with 34 being directly affected) were encapsulated under pitched roofs which reduces the risk presented by wind and water penetration.

 In total, 13 properties were identified which do not have pitched roofs.
 We had previously carried out surveys which identified the presence of RAAC in both walls and roofs in 7 of these properties.